Mattiemateo/PongAI/README.md

 ## Acknowledgments
 - Thanks to the creators of Pygame for providing a great library for game development.
 - Special thanks to the machine learning community for the resources and knowledge shared.

-## Contact
-For any inquiries or feedback, please reach out to [your-email@example.com].